stucco/relation-bootstrap/README.md

 #### Run this program:

-	*WriteRelationInstanceFiles preprocessedtype contexts*
+	WriteRelationInstanceFiles preprocessedtype contexts

 	preprocessedtype = original | entityreplaced | aliasreplaced
 	contexts = 000 | 001 | 010 | 011 | 100 | 101 | 110 | 111

-This program takes the output of the previous two programs to write a lot of training files for relationship SVM classifiers.  preprocessedtype tells the program which output files written by the previous two programs to use, and contexts tells it which feature representation to use.
+This program takes the output of the previous two programs to write a lot of data files for relationship SVM classifiers.  preprocessedtype tells the program which output files written by the previous two programs to use, and contexts tells it which feature representation to use.
 More specifically, this argument tells us whether or not we want to use the context preceding the first entity (first digit), whether or not we want to use the context between entities (second digit), and whether or not we want to use the context after the second entity (third digit).
 A 1 in one of these spots indicates that we do want to use the corresponding context, and a zero indicates that we don't.

 ---